Lovers (band): I Was the East and A Friend in the World (2011–2013)

-In 2011, Willamette Week ranked Lovers #7 on its list of Portland's Best New Bands.
+In 2011, Willamette Week ranked Lovers No. 7 on its list of Portland's Best New Bands.
 Later that year, Lovers released I Was the East, a digital-only collection of alternate versions and unreleased songs.
 Originally recorded in 2006, many of the songs were reworked into I Am the West.

 In April 2012, Lovers performed with Tender Forever at the Keep Portland Weird festival at the Centre Pompidou.
 Berk later referred to this as her favorite performance.

 Lovers performed at the Michigan Womyn's Music Festival (MWMF) in 2011 and 2013.
 In 2013, several artists pulled out of the festival because of its policy of excluding trans women.
 Lovers expressed their opposition to the policy but decided to perform anyway.
 They posted a statement on Facebook arguing that "MWMF responds not to external, but internal pressure, and we believe that ultimately, the women who attend the festival are the ones who will decide i [sic] future."
 During their set, Ferris made a statement in support of allowing trans women to attend the festival.
 Afterwards, there were calls to boycott musicians who had performed there.

 Soon after recording for Dark Light was finished, Berk began writing songs for Lovers' seventh album, A Friend in the World.
 By April 2013, Lovers had begun working daily on the album.
 Recording started a month later at Type Foundry Studios in Portland.
 The album was mostly self-produced, but Andy LeMaster assisted with mixing.
 Released in September 2013, the album's title comes from the band's experiences touring and meeting fans in various places throughout the world.
 Berk called it "a love album".
 Reviewers said that the album was "understated", "minimalist", and "gentler" compared to Dark Light.
 Lovers toured extensively in Fall 2013, throughout the US and Europe.